 Because of the varied habitats, mild climate, and proximity to the ocean, this area is particularly suited for bird watching and seeing the California wildflowers.

-Come join the Ventura Audubon Society and the California Native Plant Society, Channel Islands Chapter, for bird watching and wildflower walks suited to both novice and experienced observers of nature.
+Come join the nature walk for some bird watching and native plant observations suited to both novice and experienced observers of nature.

 The gates open at Noon so you can spend some quiet time seeing the views from Avatar’s Point and watching the birds near the Visitor Center.